huss-osman/devops-learning/06-aws/load-balancing/04-network-load-balancer.md

 Unlike Application Load Balancers that inspect HTTP requests, Network Load Balancers operate at the transport layer and forward TCP and UDP traffic directly to backend resources with minimal processing overhead.

-This makes NLBs ideal for workloads that require millions of requests per second, predictable performance, and static IP addresses.

 ## Contents

 * [What is a Network Load Balancer?](#what-is-a-network-load-balancer)